 While this tip won’t help everyone have a great time, it ensures everything from the shrimp hors d’oeuvre to the party favors can be deducted on next year’s tax return.
 The accounting department will thank you when you organize and turn in all the receipts after the party.

-As a human resources professional, you’re in charge of organizing the annual holiday party.
+In terms of HR politics, you’re in charge of organizing the annual holiday party.
 Create a festive and enjoyable party and consciously balance professional and casual party elements.
 Enjoy setting set the stage for employees to network together after a year of work.